nigelr/selections/README.md

 ### Automatic Features
 #### Include Blank

-In a new form the selections list will have blank top row unless a default item is set in the selections eg. Medium Prirority, then there will be no blank row and the default item will be selected
+In a new form the selections list will have blank top row unless a default item is set in the selections eg. Medium Priority, then there will be no blank row and the default item will be selected

 When editing a form, by default the blank row will not be displayed